Madhur Jaffrey: Family

-Madhur has three daughters from her marriage to Saeed Jaffrey: Zia, Meera and Sakina.
+Jaffrey has three daughters from her marriage to Saeed Jaffrey: Zia, Meera and Sakina.
 Saeed Jaffrey's autobiography Saeed: An Actor's Journey (1998) describes their relationship in the early years of his life.

 Zia Jaffrey is a part-time assistant professor of Creative Writing at The New School in New York City.
 She has written for newspapers like The New York Times and The Washington Post.
-Her work has also appeared in magazines like The Nation, Vogue, and Elle.
+Her work has appeared, too, in magazines like The Nation, Vogue, and Elle.
 She is the author of The Invisibles: A Tale of Eunuchs of India (1996) that explores the hijra community, whom she first encountered at a family wedding in Delhi in 1984.
-In 2013 she published The New Apartheid, a book on South Africa's AIDS epidemic.
+In 2013, she published The New Apartheid, a book on South Africa's AIDS epidemic.

 Meera Jaffrey graduated from Oberlin College, Ohio, with a major in Chinese studies.
 She teaches in the Music Department of the Learning Community Charter School in Jersey City, New Jersey.
 In 2005 she traveled to China to shoot a documentary film, Fine Rain: Politics and Folk Songs in China, that explores China through its folk songs.
 Meera is married to Craig Bombardiere and the two have a son, Rohan Jaffrey.

 Sakina Jaffrey picked up her love of Chinese culture from her elder sister, Meera.
 She graduated from Vassar College, New York with a major in Chinese studies and lived in Taiwan in her twenties.
 She is an actress, best known for her role as Linda Vasquez in the American television series House of Cards.
 She lives in Nyack, New York, with her husband, Francis Wilkinson, a journalist, and their two children, Cassius and Jamila.

-Madhur Jaffrey is the aunt of the British journalist Rohit Jaggi and his sister the literary critic Maya Jaggi, their mother being Madhur's elder sister, Lalit.
+Madhur Jaffrey is the aunt of the British journalist Rohit Jaggi and his sister the literary critic Maya Jaggi, their mother being Jaffrey's eldest sister, Lalit.